Understanding Revenue Attribution Models

 Linear Attribution Model

 This method gives equal credit to each touchpoint.
-For example, if a customer interacts via social media, newsletter, and ultimately converts via an affiliate link, each channel receives equal attribution.
+For example, if a customer interacts via social media, a newsletter, and ultimately converts via an affiliate link, each channel receives equal attribution.
+The model is well-suited to organisations that genuinely believe every stage of the customer journey is equally important and want a simple, defensible methodology that avoids favouring any particular channel owner.

 Time Decay Model